Health department, state agencies host awareness event on human trafficking

 “It may happen to individuals that have been lost in the system,” she said.
 “They’re in foster care, or in juvenile detention.
 It tends to happen to people who are very vulnerable.”

-The Tennessee Department of Health adopted the campaign in 2019 in partnership with the Tennessee Bureau of Investigation, said Chastyn Webster, another health educator from the Sullivan County Regional Health Department.
+The Tennessee Department of Health adopted the campaign in 2019 in partnership with the Tennessee Bureau of Investigation, said Chastyn Webster, another health educator from the county Health Department.

-“Because of [Tennessee’s] interstate system, it’s very easy to traffick individuals by vehicle,” Webster said outside the Welcome Center that morning.
+“Because of [Tennessee’s] interstate system, it’s very easy to traffic individuals by vehicle,” Webster said outside the Welcome Center.
 “It’s interconnected.
 It’s easy to get to other states.”

 Webster said that 180 trafficking cases were reported to the National Human Trafficking Hotline in Tennessee in 2019.
-She said that there isn’t good data yet for how the pandemic is affecting human trafficking, but stressed that “human trafficking is very prevalent” and shouldn’t be forgotten right now.
+She added that there isn’t good data yet for how the COVID-19 pandemic is affecting human trafficking, but stressed that “human trafficking is very prevalent” and shouldn’t be forgotten right now.

 “When you’re traveling, you’re more inclined to go to a lot more places, and so you’re more likely to be in contact with a potential human trafficking situation,” Webster said.